Skip to main content

 Frequently Asked Questions

-When should I worry about blurred vision and floaters as a sign of a serious condition?
+When should I be concerned that my blurred vision and floaters might signal a medical emergency?

 References